Singapore Cable Car: Specifications

-The system consists of 67 cabins, suspended at least 60 metres (197 ft) above the sea.
+The Mount Faber system consists of 67 cabins, suspended at least 60 metres (197 ft) above the sea.
 Each cabin can carry a maximum of 8 adult passengers, while the whole system can support 2000 passengers per hour either way.
 Travelling at a speed of 5 m/s, it takes about 15 minutes for a continuous ride from Mount Faber to Sentosa.

-In addition, there are 27 red overhead wire markers mounted on a telephone rope just above the cableway.
+In addition, there are 27 red overhead wire markers mounted on a telephone rope just above the cableway to prevent low-flying aircraft from hitting it.